DavidAlloG/SortingAlgorithmVisualizer/README.md

 # SortingAlgorithmVisualizer
-Includes a module with some sorting algorithms and the main script allows to select a one of the algorithms and visualize the process of sorting.
+Includes a module with some sorting algorithms and the main script allows to select one of the algorithms and visualize the process of sorting.

 Author: David García Allo
 Date: 11/07/2022